TonioGela/marp/README.md

 The deck of slides can then be built with:
 - `marp --html true --theme-set ./theme/toniogela.css -- slides.md`
 - `marp slides.md` (since there's a `.marprc.yml` file)
-- `just build` (if you have installed `just`)
+- `build` (inside `nix-shell`)

 ## Deploy your slides with GH Actions

-A custom GH action to easily deploy the deckset is included.
+A GH action that builds the deckset with [nix] and deploys it to [Cloudflare Workers] is included.

-This action is built to support a single `slides.md` file and a single `images` folder as the only sources for the presentation.
+It is built to support a single `slides.md` file and a single `images` folder as the only sources for the presentation.
 It should be difficult to customise if you have different needs.

-Once the repository gets created wait for the CI to complete at least once and then under `Settings > Pages` select `Deploy from a Branch` under `Source` and pick the newly created `gh-pages` `/(root)`.

-If you're using a custom domain you'll need to modify the [cname in the workflow file](./.github/workflows/pages.yml#L41) and setup a corresponding `CNAME` DNS record on your domain to point to `<your-username>.github.io`.
+`nix-build` produces the whole thing: `public/` with the slides, the images and a `_headers` file, plus the `wrangler.jsonc` that deploys it.
+To point it at your own domain, edit the `name` and the `routes` pattern in [default.nix](./default.nix), and add `CLOUDFLARE_API_TOKEN` and `CLOUDFLARE_ACCOUNT_ID` to the repository secrets.

 ## Customising the theme
 [slides.md](./slides.md) and [toniogela.scss](./theme/toniogela.scss) should contain all customization instructions.
 The theme consists of just a few overrides over the default [uncover](https://github.com/marp-team/marp-core/blob/main/themes/uncover.scss) theme and customises the code highlight.

-The file `toniogela.scss` should be compiled to css using [sass](https://sass-lang.com/install) with `sass --no-source-map toniogela.scss:toniogela.css` or `just theme`.
+The file `toniogela.scss` should be compiled to css using [sass](https://sass-lang.com/install) with `sass --no-source-map toniogela.scss:toniogela.css` or the `theme` command.

 The repository already contains compiled version for ease.

-## justfile
+## Commands
-The repository contains a `justfile` to use with [just].
-You can see the list of recipes running `just`, but the idea is that you can build the presentation using `just build`, bundle it using `just bundle`, get a pdf deckset using `just pdf` and so on.
+`nix-shell` puts a handful of commands on your `PATH` and prints the list on entry: `build` the presentation, `bundle` it into a single html file, get a `pdf` deckset, rebuild the `theme`, `preview` with live reload and `clean` up.

-I encourage you [to take a look at it](./justfile) because maintaining this file is easier than keeping this `README.md` updated.
+I encourage you [to take a look at them](./shell.nix) because maintaining that file is easier than keeping this `README.md` updated.

 ## Bundling
-To bundle the whole presentation as a single html file you can use [monolith] running `monolith slides.html --silent --output index.html ` or `just bundle`.
+To bundle the whole presentation as a single html file you can use [monolith] running `monolith slides.html --silent --output index.html ` or the `bundle` command.

 ## Graphs
 Cool graphs can be drawn using [Asciiflow] and then [converted to images](https://shaky.github.bushong.net/).